List on Bids44 →

 Essential Checks

-- Power Cord and Plug: Check the power cord for any cuts, fraying, or exposed wires.
-Inspect the plug pins for burn marks or looseness.
+6. Inspect the Power Cord and Plug: Check for any cuts, fraying, or exposed wires on the power cord.
+Look for burn marks or looseness on the plug pins.

-- Manufacturing Date: Locate the sticker (usually on the top or side of the motor housing) and note the manufacturing year.
-This gives a better indication of its actual age than the purchase date.
+8. Check the Manufacturing Date: Locate the sticker on the fan body (often on top of the motor housing) and note the manufacturing month and year.
+This gives you its true age.

 Insider Checks